louisjdmartin/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

   (('Framework/serviceName', 'DeveloperSetup', 'unknown'), ('RPC', 'methodName'), '')

-You have to notice that you can call a fileTransfer function but functions relative to file transfer are not implemented yet and always return S_ERROR.
+You have to notice that you can call a __doFileTransfer function but functions relative to file transfer are not implemented yet and always return S_ERROR.
 If needed you can implement these functions on /DIRAC/Core/DISET/RequestHandler.py: right after __doFileTransfer() method, there is prototype of the functions who are ready to use.